WPGlobus/WPGlobus/README.md

 * ADDED:
 	* Customizer: User control on which fields can have multilingual values.
 	* Customizer: Filter to disable WPGlobus customizer for specific themes.
+	* Widgets: Language-dependent conditions if the `Widget Logic` plugin is active.

 ### 1.5.10 ###